-The DHR Archives' documentation about the state's historic resources can be described as "belowground," covering archaeological sites, or "aboveground," referring to any building or structure.
+The documentation in the DHR Archives about the state's historic resources can be described as "belowground," covering archaeological sites, or "aboveground," referring to any building or structure.
 Many historic resources in Virginia are a combination of both—for example, a plantation home built near or on an archaeological site of prior Native American occupation.

 Much of the documenation in the Archives may be photocopied for a small fee.
 The Archives also features an excellent collection of photographic negatives and slides, and can reproduce pictures for a nominal fee.
 A search service is available for organizations seeking information on the presence of previously identified cultural resources within a project area.

 The department's research library contains a specialized selection of books, and theses and dissertations associated with Virginia history, county histories, historic preservation, architecture, and archaeology.
 Professional periodicals on history, archaeology, and architecture are also housed here, as are copies of historic maps.

 DHR Archives materials do not circulate.
 All of these resources are available for the public to view free of charge in the Archives reading room.
 For more information, please contact Quatro Hubbard, Archivist, Phone: (804) 482-6102; Fax: (804) 367-2391.

 Hours: The Archives hours are 9:00 a.m. to 5:00 p.m., Tuesday through Thursday; it is closed Friday through Monday and on state holidays.
 No appointment is necessary to visit.Updated 5.3.2018